 Contracts with a value not exceeding £1M shall be signed in accordance with Finance Standing Order 3.4.1.
-Contracts with a value exceeding £1M shall be signed in accordance with the requirements of Article 14.04 of the Council's Constitution.
+Contracts with a value exceeding £1M shall be signed in accordance with the requirements of Article 15.04 of the Council's Constitution.
+Such contracts must either be signed by an Officer of the Authority at Director level, together with another Officer of the Authority nominated by the said Director, or made under the common seal of the Council attested by the Director (Legal and Democratic Services) or his/her nominee.